-- When a device such as a USB charger is connected to the USB connector and an excessive current (500 mA or higher) flows, USB host error " - When the UF warning appears, the USB error can be canceled by removing the USB device and setting Pr.1049 = "1".
+- When a device such as a USB charger is connected to the USB connector and an excessive current (500 mA or higher) flows, USB host error " (UF warning) is displayed on the operation panel. - When the UF warning appears, the USB error can be canceled by removing the USB device and setting Pr.1049 = "1".
 (The UF warning can also be canceled by resetting the inverter power or resetting with the RES signal.)

-- Do not connect devices other than a USB memory device to the inverter. - If a USB device is connected to the inverter via a USB hub, the inverter cannot recognize the USB memory device properly. - For the detail of usage, refer to the Instruction Manual (Detailed).
+- Do not connect devices other than a USB memory device to the inverter. - If a USB device is connected to the inverter via a USB hub, the inverter cannot recognize the USB memory device properly. - For details on usage, refer to the Instruction Manual (Detailed).

-USB device communication
+♦ USB device communication

 The inverter can be connected to a personal computer with a USB (ver.
 1.1) cable.

 Parameter setting and monitoring can be performed by using FR Configurator2.